 The outlooks for China and Mexico are promising for 2016.

-China’s growth is expected to slow, but there will likely be ongoing consumer strength, says Michael Reynal, a portfolio manager at RS Investments in San Francisco, California.
-RS Investments sub-advises the Renaissance Emerging Markets Fund.
+China’s growth is expected to slow, but there will likely be ongoing consumer strength, says Michael Reynal, a portfolio manager at Sophus Capital (formerly called RS Investments).
+Sophus Capital sub-advises the Renaissance Emerging Markets Fund.
 For example, auto sales improved in the second half of 2015 and should remain strong in 2016.